EDUCBA Logo

 You can download this COUNTIFS with Multiple Criteria Excel Template here – COUNTIFS with Multiple Criteria Excel Template

-1. First, have a look at the data, which is as shown in the following screenshot.
+1. First, have a look at the data, which is shown in the following screenshot.
 Observe the dimensions and the measure present in the dataset.

 Countifs with multiple criteria 1-1